 Top quality (and it shows): Because of our talented and mission-minded associates, we receive numerous awards and honors for care, quality outcomes and patient satisfaction across a variety of medical specialties, services and programs from organizations such as the American Heart Association/American Stroke Association, The Leapfrog Group, HomeCare Elite, The Joint Commission, HealthStream Research, American Nurses Credentialing Center (ANCC) Magnet Hospital Recognition Program, U.S. News & World Report and Healthgrades.

 Compensation is critical to attract and retain valued talent.
 Our total rewards reflect Centura Health’s Mission and Values as we continually evaluate organizational performance, processes and practices to ensure a stable, successful future and enduring legacy of care.
 Our affordable, industry-competitive benefits package (for benefit-eligible positions) start the first of the month following 30 days of employment.
 Designed to address the diverse coverage needs of our associates and their families, our benefits include a 401(k) plan with generous employer contribution and match.
 Choose from:

-- Two Medical Plan Options
+- Three Medical Plan Options